 Care

-How to Clean Your Porcelain Bakeware
+3 Methods to Clean Your Porcelain Bakeware

-By Rachel Baron
+By Rachel BaronNov 21, 2024

 bakeware red rim bundle

 Porcelain is, by far, our favorite type of bakeware.
-Both thermal shock resistant and oven safe up to 650F, this dainty-looking material is much tougher than it looks.
+Both thermal shock resistant and oven safe up to 650F, this dainty-sounding material is much tougher than it looks.
 That said, porcelain still needs to be treated gently—particularly when it comes to washing.

-Runner Up: Soap and Water
+Soap and Water

-Don’t have a bottle of Ceramic Cleaner on hand?
-No problem—a quick scrub with warm water and a drop of dish soap should work nearly as well.
-If the mess still won’t budge, try soaking your pan with warm water and soap.
-After about ten minutes, any remaining grime should have loosened enough to scrape off with a wooden spatula, spoon, or sponge.
-Dump the water, then rinse and dry.
+A quick scrub with warm water and a drop of dish soap should work for nearly all types of mess commonly found in bakeware.
+If there's a burnt-on mess that just won’t budge, try soaking your pan with warm water and soap.
+After about ten minutes, any remaining grime should have loosened enough to scrape off with a wooden spatula, spoon, or sponge (anything will work here, just not an abrasive or sharp-edged utensil like a knife).

 Baking Soda

 Baking soda is slightly abrasive, making it an effective tool for cleaning burnt or stained porcelain bakeware.
 Sprinkle a little baking soda onto the surface of the pan, add a few drops of dish soap, then fill the pan with warm water.
-Allow to soak for 15–20 minutes before gently scraping the stained or dirty areas with a non-metal spatula or spoon, or with the soft side of a sponge.
+Allow to soak for 15–20 minutes before gently scraping the stained or dirty areas with a non-abrasive spatula or spoon, or with the soft side of a dish sponge.
 Rinse and dry.

 Baking Soda and Vinegar